DAGScheduler — Stage-Oriented Scheduler

 |

-A stage A depends on stage B if B is among the ancestors of A .
+A stage A depends on stage B if B is among the ancestors of A.

 |

-'s first job id that it later adds to a stack of RDDs to visit if the map stage is ready, i.e. all the partitions have shuffle outputs.
+Internally, stageDependsOn walks through the graph of RDDs of the input stage.
+For every RDD in the RDD’s dependencies (using RDD.dependencies) stageDependsOn adds the RDD of a NarrowDependency to a stack of RDDs to visit while for a ShuffleDependency it finds ShuffleMapStage stages for a ShuffleDependency for the dependency and the stage's first job id that it later adds to a stack of RDDs to visit if the map stage is ready, i.e. all the partitions have shuffle outputs.

 dag-scheduler-event-loop — DAGScheduler’s Internal Event Bus

-is DAGScheduler’s event bus to which Spark (by submitJob) posts jobs to schedule their execution.
-Later on, TaskSetManager talks back to DAGScheduler
+eventProcessLoop is DAGScheduler’s event bus to which Spark (by submitJob) posts jobs to schedule their execution.
+Later on, TaskSetManager talks back to DAGScheduler to inform about the status of the tasks using the same "communication channel".

 It allows Spark to release the current thread when posting happens and let the event loop handle events on a separate thread - asynchronously.